 When we send these energies to the universe, we attract other energies (things, situations, people) that harmonize with them.
 This is called Law of Attraction – like attracts like.

-Law of attraction is one of the most powerful forces in the universe and like gravitation, it exists weather you believe in it or not.
+Law of attraction is one of the most powerful forces in the universe and like gravitation, it exists whether you believe in it or not.

 That means that your current financial situation is the outcome of your thoughts that you have had for the past days, months or years.